DAZ 3D Human Figures - A History

 The 4th Generation Figures

 The current version of the Victoria 4 figure is numbered “Victoria 4.2.”
 This figure replaced Victoria 4.1, which in turn replaced Victoria 4.0.
 Each time the figure was updated, some additional features were added.
 Victoria 4.2 is often called “V4” for short, and is compatible with all Victoria 4.0 and Victoria 4.1 products.
-Like her predecessors, Victoria 4 quickly became the most popular 3D model, and arguably maintains that title to this day, at least among Poser users.
+Like her predecessors, Victoria 4 quickly became the most popular 3D model, and remains one of the most commonly-used figures to this day.

 Genesis (Generation 5)